 SAP R/3 Architecture Work Processes

-SAP R/3 Processes are used to handle operating system resource demands for the software application efficiently.
+SAP R/3 Processes are used to efficiently handle operating system resource demands for the software application.
 The method is very closely associated with the software application.
 The memory and access to system resources are available for any operation.
-The kind of work that is carried out in the application server decides the on request
+The kind of work that is carried out in the application server decides the on request.

 SAP’s proprietary control agent, the SAP DISPATCHER, is in the middle of the R/3 Basis kernel.
-The dispatching device handles the services used by the R/3 applications along with the respective operating system to control its process operations.
+The dispatching device handles the R/3 applications’ services and the respective operating system to control its process operations.
 The exact number of processes depends on the configuration and varies.
 The dispatcher’s primary function is to process the work processes pending applications.

 Special work processes are available for: